DimaSamoz/mezzo/README.md

-# mezzo
+# Mezzo
-A Haskell library for typesafe music composition
+A Haskell library for typesafe music composition.